vendethiel/Sprockets-PHP/README.md

 # How can I use it ?!

-You have to create an instance of `Asset\Pipeline`.
+You have to create an instance of `Sprockets\Pipeline`.
 The argument is the array of "base paths" from where the Pipeline has to search files.

 If you want to call directly the Pipeline, you can then do `$pipeline($asset_type)`.